availabs/gtfs-sharedstreets-prototyping/updating_wiki_submodule.md

 git push

 # Now got back to the partent project and do another commit that basically says,
-#   "I have updated the submodule which is in you, here is a pointer to the new version of the submodule."
+#    "Here is a pointer to the new version of the submodule which is in you."
 cd ../
 git commit -m "updated wiki."